edwardsjhk/taskdhd/README.md

 The web app was made partly with help of generative AI.

+To use locally, download the html file and open it in your browser.

+The online web app version is hosted here on Github: https://edwardsjhk.github.io/taskdhd/

 Issues:
 Re-ordering list items is currently only supported in mobile.